-For the remaining services there were no changes to the rate methodology, therefore, no new public comment was sought.
-The following statement remains accurate: A number of opportunities are provided for public comment into the rate setting process.
+A number of opportunities are provided for public comment into the rate setting process.
 The public notification and comment solicitation for rules governing rate setting for the waiver include a variety of stakeholders.
 Prior to beginning development of proposed budgets-including the waiver-the department held public hearings in all eight regional human service centers to solicit input.
 In addition, the DD Division participates in the Legislative Partnership Committee, a planning group--represented by the entities listed above plus other interested persons-that develops a legislative priorities agenda which includes rates and rate setting issues.
-Inflationary adjustments are determined by legislative appropriation and are subject to that public process.
+Salary and fringe costs and inflationary adjustments are determined by legislative appropriation and are subject to that public process.
+Base staffing ratios and allowable costs are stipulated in ND Administrative Code 75-04-05 which is promulgated through a public notice and hearing process as required by state law.